leftfield-geospatial/homonim/docs/usage.rst

     Report statistics describing the similarity of the *source* and *reference*, and homogenised and *reference* images.
 These statitics give an indication of the improvement in surface reflectance homogeneity, and can be used for comparing performance of differerent options.

 ``-nbo, --no-build-ovw``:
-    If specified, overview builidng is turned off.
+    If specified, overview building is turned off.
 The default is to build overviews for all output files.

 .. _proc-crs:

 ``-pc, --proc-crs`` : '``auto``', '``src``' or '``ref``'
-    The image CRS in which to perform processing.  [default: auto]
+    The image CRS in which to perform model parameter estimation.

+    * ``auto`` : Estimate parameters in the lowest resolution of the *source* and *reference* image CRSs.
+This is the default, and recommended setting.
+    * ``src`` : Estimate parameters in the *source* image CRS.
+Suitable for cases where the *source* image resolution is lower than that of the *reference* image.
+    * ``ref`` : Estimate parameters in the *referemce* image CRS.
+Suitable for cases where the *reference* image resolution is lower than that of the *source* image.

 ``-c, --conf`` : FILE
-    Path to an optional configuration file.
+    Path to a yaml configuration file specifying the `advanced options`_.
+Configuration file settings are overridden by any options passed on the command line.
+The default is not to use a configuration file.
+See `config.yaml`_ for an example.

 Advanced options